 Plantar fasciitis strengthening exercises

-The following Plantar fasciitis exercises strengthen the ankle and foot without placing too much stress on your foot arch at this stage.
+The following Plantar fasciitis exercises strengthen the ankle and foot without placing stress on your foot arch at this stage.
 Aim to do them once or twice a day.

 Isometric ankle exercises

-These work the ankle joint in all directions without movement.
-They are static contractions and help control the rolling action of your ankle.
+These work the ankle joint in all directions statically, without movement.
+They improve ankle stability.
 Make sure to include inversion, eversion, plantar flexion, and dorsiflexion.

 To strengthen the intrinsic muscles within the foot, scrunch a tea towel or paper towel using your toes.
 Repeat for approximately 30 seconds or until the muscles begin to fatigue.
-Alternatives are to pick up a pencil or marbles with your toes.
+Alternatively you can pick up a pencil or marble with your toes.